jenpaulhus/decompose-jacobians/README.md

 Setup
 -----

-To run the code, first load the main file "decompose.m" into Magma. <br>
+To run the code, first load the main file "decompose.mag" into Magma. <br>
-`load "decompose.m";`
+`load "decompose.mag";`

-This will also load another file called "genvectors.m", so make sure the file "genvectors.m" is in the same folder on your computer.
+This will also load another file called "genvectors.mag", so make sure the file "genvectors.mag" is in the same folder on your computer.